Back to Top

 Invitation to planners and landscape designers

 Critical feedback is invited from any person with survey or planning expertise and who would like to collaborate with PaRC in building the working paper Parkland Surrender at Time of Subdivision into a modern guideline applicable across Australia, New Zealand and Pacific Islands.
-Please contact parc@parcaustralia.com.au.
+Please contact secretary @ parcaustralia.com.au.
 PaRC would also like to know of other comparable current or historical guidelines that can be re-published here.

 Review Status: Pending